Elena Baltacha: 1997–2000

 In November 1997, Baltacha made her debut on the ITF Circuit in Edinburgh where she was beaten in the first round of the qualifying stages in three sets by Danica Kovakova.
 She did however reach the quarterfinals of the doubles tournament.
 She played only three adult ITF tournaments in 1998 (Birmingham, Southsea and Glasgow, all $10k events) and lost in the qualifying stages for each of them.
 1999 saw her first ITF main draw appearances.
 She competed in four tournaments in total and reached the quarterfinals of the $10k tournament in Glasgow.

 In April 2000, she reached the quarterfinals of the $10k tournament in Bournemouth as a qualifier.
-Baltacha was given a wild card into the qualifying draw of her home Grand Slam, Wimbledon, where Flavia Pennetta beat her in three sets.
-In October she received another wild card, this one into the Swisscom Challenge, a Tier-I event held in Zürich.
-The very next week she was a quarterfinalist at the $50k tournament in Cardiff.
-Her season ending singles ranking was world No. 397.
+Baltacha was given a wildcard into the qualifying draw of her home Grand Slam, Wimbledon, where Flavia Pennetta beat her in three sets.
+In October, she received another wildcard, this one into the Swisscom Challenge, a Tier-I event held in Zürich.
+The very next week, she was a quarterfinalist at the $50k tournament in Cardiff.
+Her season ending singles ranking was 397.